 On his tenth day in America ‘Abdu’l-Bahá left New York for Washington where he began an assault on the issues of the color line.
 Even Though the World Should Go to Smash, This Shining Colored Man, and Breaking the Color Line all depicted moments in this offensive, as did a fourth story from Chicago on the day he addressed the NAACP: The Fallout From a City in Flames.

-In the Windy City, ‘Abdu’l-Bahá laid the cornerstone for a unique religious edifice – Don’t Call It a Church – and we told of the tragic events in the life of the woman who helped set it all in motion in The Trials of Corinne Knight True.
+In the Windy City, ‘Abdu’l-Bahá laid the cornerstone for a unique religious edifice – Breaking Ground at Grosse Point — and we told of the tragic events in the life of the woman who helped set it all in motion in The Trials of Corinne Knight True.

 Returning to New York, ‘Abdu’l-Bahá began to address the challenges of international peace, culminating in ‘Abdu’l-Bahá Scales “The Gunks”, which examined his arrival and speech at the Lake Mohonk Conference on International Arbitration.

-‘Abdu’l-Bahá also engaged with the ideas and advocates of the Social Gospel movement – On Earth as It Is in Heaven – including one preacher from New Jersey, Howard Colby Ives, whom we profiled in a two-part feature: The Truth for Which Men Ought to Die (Part 1) and The Truth for Which Men Ought to Die (Part 2).
+‘Abdu’l-Bahá also engaged with the ideas and advocates of the Social Gospel movement – On Earth as It Is in Heaven – including one preacher from New Jersey, Howard Colby Ives, whom we profiled in a two-part feature: The Truth for Which Men Ought to Die and The Brotherhood Church of Howard Colby Ives.